-However, the act of dividend distribution is not as simple.
-In fact, according to CA 2016, should a company intends to distribute profits to its shareholders, it must first adhere to three specific conditions: –
+However, the act of dividend distribution is not as simple as just handing out sweets to children.
+In fact, according to Companies Act 2016 (CA 2016), for a company to distribute profits to its shareholders, it must first adhere to two specific conditions that are: –

 i.
-The company must be SOLVENT (company’s asset percentage higher than its liabilities) according to Section 131 of Companies Act 2016;ii.
-Dividend distribution must be done through PROFITS generated by the company;
+The company must be SOLVENT (company’s asset percentage higher than liabilities) according to Section 131;

 Obligation of the Director

-Following, the Director of a company has statutory obligations to adhere to prior to distributing dividends.
-These include: –
+Following, the Director would have numerous essential obligations to adhere to prior to distributing dividends which are: –

 i.
-The distribution must be authorized by the Director;
+The distribution must be AUTHORIZED BY THE DIRECTOR; and

 What is Solvency Test?

-For those unfamiliar, a solvency test is a type of financial forecast statement that provide companies insight into their respective financial health status.
-The purpose of the solvency test is to ensure companies are capable of paying off their debts as and when it is due and within the time span of 12 months after distribution of dividends.
+For those unfamiliar, a solvency test is a type of financial forecast that provides companies insight into their financial health status.
+The purpose of the forecast conducted is to ensure that companies are capable in paying off their debts as and when it is due and within the time span of 12 months after distribution of dividends.

 The ideal time for conducting the test should be prior to the authorization of dividend proposal and the re-visitation of it before commencing with the actual distribution.

-Hence, to avoid such unnecessary headaches and financial drains, it’s best that company owners enable their companies undergo a solvency test to ensure compliance with CA2016.
+Hence, to avoid such unnecessary headaches and financial drains, it’s best that company owners enable their companies to undergo a solvency test to ensure compliance.

-In lieu of the company being unable to repay its creditors within the span of 12 months after dividends have been distributed, the Act requires that those dividends be returned to the company.
+In lieu of the company being unable to repay back its creditors within the span of 12 months after dividends have been distributed, the Act requires that those dividends are returned to the company.

-According to Section 133, the company may recover the amount of distribution received by a Shareholder, exceeding the amount that could probably have been made unless the Shareholder her/himself:
+According to Section 133, it states that the company may recover the amount of distribution received by a Shareholder which exceeds the amount which could properly have been made unless the Shareholder her/himself:

 i.
 Received the distribution in good faith